|

 Salt and Pepper

-season lamb pieces with salt and pepper.
+In a large bowl, season lamb pieces with salt and pepper.
+In a

-clarified butter, splitter mustard and jwanu seeds until they turn dark.
-Add
+non-stick sauce pan heat clarified butter, splitter mustard and jwanu seeds until they turn dark.
+Add turmeric and

-curry powder, and stir for a minute or so until the
+powder, and stir for a minute or so until the aroma of roasted spices comes

-the onion mixture.
+out.
+Transfer seasoned meat to the onion mixture.
 Stir and brown well.
-Add broth and simmer in low heat
+Add

-till the lamb meat is tender and the sauce has thickened up.
+broth and simmer in low heat till the lamb meat is tender and the sauce has

-Increase the heat to medium, and
+Increase the heat to

-before adding another batch.
-Add chopped dill weed, stir well.
-Increase the heat
+greens wilt down before adding another batch.
+Add chopped dill weed, stir

-to high to evaporate all the excess liquid.
-Do not over cook the mustard greens.
+well.
+Increase the heat to high to evaporate all the excess liquid.
+Do not

+over cook the mustard greens.
 Adjust seasoning with salt and pepper.
-Garnish with chopped cilantro.
-Serve with
+Garnish

 Lamb Cauliflower Tarkari